Deducteam/Logipedia/README.md

 # Compiling the project

 To compile the project, you need to install the last version of Dedukti (master branch) [https://github.com/Deducteam/Dedukti](https://github.com/Deducteam/Dedukti).
-The only dependency needed is `mongo` that you can install with `opam`.
-Currently, this dependency requires a version of OCaml `< 4.06`.
-However the `mongo` dependency will be dropped in the future.
-Then you can compile the project with
+Then compile with

 ``` bash
 make